a-n-rose/a-n-rose.github.io/_posts/2019-01-31-small-female-male-speech-data.md

 Now, repeat the process for the female speech:

-1) **IMPORTANT:** Click on "Neue Anfrage"

-2) Check the boxes for "weiblich" and "gesund"
+1) Check the boxes for "weiblich" and "gesund"

-3) Click "Exportieren"
+2) Click "Exportieren"

-4) Check the boxes "Satzdatei" and "WAV" for the 'Sprach-Signal' (not the 'EEG-Signal').
+3) Check the boxes "Satzdatei" and "WAV" for the 'Sprach-Signal' (not the 'EEG-Signal').

-5) Once the data has loaded, click on "Herunterladen".
+4) Once the data has loaded, click on "Herunterladen".
 Save this zip file in the "data" folder as "female_speech.zip".
 Extract the zipfile.

-6) Rename the extracted file "export" as "female_speech"
+5) Rename the extracted file "export" as "female_speech"

 ### Check the speech